Stay safe and healthy with these health and wellness tips for winter.

 5. Fasten seat belts while driving or riding in a motor vehicle.

 Always buckle your children into the car using a child safety seat, booster seat or seat belt according to their height, weight and age.
 Buckle up every time, no matter how short the trip, and encourage passengers to do the same.
-But do not keep children in their winter coats when you buckle them into their car seats — drape their coats over them after buckling them in, to avoid inadvertently strapping them in too loosely.
+But do not keep children in their winter coats when you buckle them into their car seats.
+Instead, drape coats over them after buckling them in, to avoid inadvertently strapping them in too loosely.

 6. Get exams and screenings.

 These can be different for men and women.
 Ask your healthcare provider which exams you need and when to get them.
 Update your personal and family history.
 An excellent early New Year’s goal: setting up these 2018 appointments before the end of 2017.

 7. Get your vaccinations.